Machine Learning Interatomic Potentials: library for efficient training, model development and simulation of molecular systems: Dataset and pre-trained models

 \subsection{Model benchmarking}

-\paragraph{Validation results:} We evaluate the performance of the three pre-trained models, MACE-large, NequIP and VisNet, as well as the MACE-medium model (with hyperparameters aligned to MACE-OFF medium in \cite{kovács2025maceofftransferableshortrange}), on the SPICE2 validation set used during training.
-Each model was assessed with two standard error metrics: the root mean square error (RMSE) in predicted energies per atom (meV/atom) and the RMSE in atomic forces (meV/Å).
+\paragraph{Validation results:} We evaluate the performance of the three pre-trained models, MACE-large, NequIP and VisNet, as well as the MACE-medium model (with hyperparameters aligned to MACE-OFF medium in \cite{kovács2025maceofftransferableshortrange}) and the modified MACE model (see Appendix C), on the SPICE2 validation set used during training.
+Each model was assessed with two standard error metrics: the mean absolute error (MAE) in predicted energies per atom (meV/atom) and the MAE in atomic forces (meV/Å).
 Validation was conducted across seven subsets of SPICE2, including isolated and solvated small molecules, as described in Table \ref{tbl:dataset_overview}.

 Figure \ref{fig:validation_metrics} presents a comparative summary of model performance across all subsets.
-NequIP achieves the lowest energy RMSE for all subsets, while Visnet outperforms in force RMSE.
+NequIP achieves the lowest energy MAE for all subsets, while Visnet outperforms in force MAE.
 Across most models, lower force errors are observed in the DES370K, dipeptides, monomers and solvated amino acids subsets than in the PubChem and solvated PubChem subsets.
 While MACE-medium achieves lower energy RMSE than MACE-large in every subset, MACE-large, on average, outperforms MACE-medium in force RMSE.
 Users should be warned that while validation errors are relevant metrics to measure training performance, they are not sufficient to attest to a model's ability to simulate correct physics.

 \paragraph{Runtime benchmark:} Conducting a reliable runtime benchmark can be quite challenging.
 A first obvious reason is the notable difference in implementation across JAX and Torch versions.
 As a result, we want to point out that the model implementations on which the Torch + ASE benchmarks are run are our own, and they \textbf{\textit{should not be considered representative of the performance of the code developed by the original authors}}.